JohanBkf/JohanBkf/README.md

 ## Hi there 👋

+I am a PhD student in power electronics/power system.
+I'm currently working on Modular Multilevel converter.
+To build a prototype, i'm currently learning embedded C code for TI and GitHub.

 <!--
 **JohanBkf/JohanBkf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.